PriiiAiVerse/LLM-RAG-Pipeline/README.md

 📌 Objective

 Enable efficient, memory-aware question answering or text analysis on PDF documents by:
   - Extracting structured text from PDFs.
   - Embedding or chunking content for retrieval.
   - Using an LLM (e.g., Gemma) to answer user queries with relevant context.

+🎯 Why is this Useful?

+   Many real-world PDFs are long and unstructured.
+This tool allows you to:
+- Extract clean text from PDFs.
+- Query that text with a lightweight LLM (like Google's Gemma).
+- Get answers grounded in the document — without needing massive GPUs or external APIs.

+---

+💡 Example Use Cases

+📘 Turn Entire Textbooks into Conversational Mentors

+  * Effortlessly ask questions and get concise answers from academic material — like chatting with a textbook.

+🧠 Transform Manuals into Instant Know-It-Alls

+   * Convert dense user guides or medical documents into interactive Q&A companions for quick insights.

+🧾 Make Sense of Legalese with AI Clarity

+   * Analyze lengthy terms, policies, and reports with AI that highlights what really matters.

+---

+ 🎯 Project Goals

+-  Demonstrate a simple RAG-style pipeline using open-source tools.
+-  Allow GPU-aware model loading (Gemma 2B / 7B).
+-  Make PDF question answering accessible to all.
+-  Provide a starting point to extend with embeddings, vector search, and UI.

 ---